ai/autoprefixer-rails/README.md

 See [Browserslist docs] for config format.
 But `> 5% in US` query is not supported in Rails, because of ExecJS limitations.
-You should migrate to webpack or Gulp if you want counrty based statistics.
+You should migrate to webpack or Gulp if you want it.

 __Note: you have to clear cache (`rake tmp:clear`) for the configuration to take effect.__